Benefits of Financial Neutral in Divorce Mediation

 This might include ways to build up savings again, change how they invest their money or plan for big future expenses like kids’ college.
 By thinking beyond just the divorce agreement, a financial planner helps make sure both people are on solid ground moving forward.

-Scott Levin’s knowledge as both a California divorce lawyer and a Certified Divorce Financial Analyst™ lets him give full guidance throughout mediation.
+If you’re thinking about divorce in California, having our neutral divorce financial planner involved can be a smart move.
+Scott Levin’s knowledge as both a California divorce lawyer and a Certified Divorce Financial Analyst™ lets him serve as an impartial financial expert to guide you into a fair settlement.
 We can help you understand how your divorce will affect your money and work towards an agreement that protects your financial future.

 Remember, the financial choices you make during your divorce can affect you for a long time.
 Don’t try to handle this tough process alone.
 Reach out to us at San Diego Divorce Mediation & Family Law.
 Call us at (858) 255-1321 or use our online form to set up a meeting.
 Let us show you how having both legal and financial professionals can lead to a smoother, fairer divorce process.